- Type-safe: Full TypeScript support to provides full type inference for:

 useCon( () => ([]) );

-Used to initialize the state
+Used to initialize the state value. non-null Object, Array,

-or a function that returns an Object
+or a function that returns a non-null Object or Array

-Configuration options for createConStore
+Configuration options for createConStore and useCon.

 useCon( initial, options );